Lunik/Instant-Share/README.md

 # Instant-Share
 Share your file with your friend trough torrent with WebTorrent and WEBRTC.

-Look like [Instant.io](http://instant.io) but in open source and very simple !
+Look like [Instant.io](http://instant.io) but in more intuitive and very lite!

 ### [DEMO](http://fs.lunik.xyz)

 ### How to install ?
-This is the only HTML / JS version of [Instant-Share](https://github.com/Lunik/Instant-share).

   `$ git clone https://github.com/Lunik/Instant-share`